emmiter/css-feature-and-tricks/README.md

 # css-feature-and-tricks
-demos and notes about css
+demos,tricks, and notes about css